Waziup/waziup.io/content/research-innovation/projects/Osirris/index.md

 ## Objectives
 ![archi](img/archi.png)

-We propose the “OSIRRIS irrigation platform”, an affordable, easily deployable and efficient irrigation system based on IoT and AI with the “Edge computing” architecture concept.
-We will research and develop a novel distributed AI model for irrigation, able to run both at the sensor level, and at the edge level.
-This model will use an inference engine to calculate the amount of water needed and the scheduling of irrigation.
-With respect to other AI irrigation platforms, OSIRRIS will be able to run autonomously, and will not need Internet connection during exploitation.
-The first component of the platform is the “Smart Tensiometer”, an embedded sensor system able to run light-weight AI models for automatic calculation of the local soil water content and plant water stress.
-The Smart Tensiometers will also be able to perform automatic calibration and corrections.
-The second component is the Edge irrigation controller, an AI capable IoT gateway.
-This component will also include an AI model and inference engine, capable of computing an irrigation schedule and enact it.
-Furthermore, we will research and develop a “multimodal” user interface for improved user experience and acceptance.
-The system will provide information via simple visual indicators on the tensiometers themselves, a mobile app, SMS notifications and voice commands.
+The following are the objectives for the OSIRRIS irrigation platform.

+- Develop the "OSIRRIS irrigation platform" integrating IoT and AI with Edge computing architecture.
+- Design a distributed AI model capable of running at both sensor and edge levels for autonomous irrigation.
+- Create the "Smart Tensiometer," an embedded sensor system for automatic calculation of soil water content and plant water stress.
+- Implement the Edge irrigation controller as an AI-enabled IoT gateway for computing and enacting irrigation schedules.
+- Research and develop a "multimodal" user interface for improved user experience.
+- Utilize open and affordable hardware such as Raspberry Pi and specialized micro-controllers for AI.

 {{<floating_image image="img/st_group.png" float="right" width="400px">}}

-The various components of the OSIRRIS platform will run on open and affordable hardware system such as Raspberry-PI and specialized micro-controllers for AI.
-A solar power management will be integrated to make the system fully energy autonomous.
-The Edge irrigation controller will also be used as a hotspot in order to allow the final user to access the irrigation application locally, effectively removing the need for permanent internet connection.
-The data privacy will be guaranteed by design.
-The communications of the system will use the low-power LoRaWAN radio protocol.
-The Edge-capable gateway developed by Waziup e.V. will be used for the deployment of the OSIRRIS platform.
-OSIRRIS will use a technical-economical approach to drive the research activities on the irrigation system, integrating hydraulic and agro-economic performance, technological innovation, and environmental aspects.
-We will pilot and validate the full system in four test sites in Tunisia in operational environments, bringing the TRL of the full system to 6-7.
+- Integrate solar power management for full energy autonomy.
+- Enable local access to the irrigation application by using the Edge irrigation controller as a hotspot, eliminating the need for a permanent internet connection.
+- Ensure data privacy by design and use the LoRaWAN radio protocol for communication.
+- Deploy the OSIRRIS platform using the Edge-capable gateway developed by Waziup e.V.
+- Employ a technical-economic approach to drive research activities, integrating hydraulic, agro-economic, technological, and environmental aspects.
+- Pilot and validate the full system in four test sites in Tunisia, aiming to achieve a Technology Readiness Level (TRL) of 6-7.

 ---